National Perinatal Mortality Data Collection, 2018; Quality Statement

 Australian state and territory health authorities supply data to the AIHW under individual data agreements between AIHW and each state and territory.
 The AIHW is the data custodian of the NPMDC and receives, compiles, edits and verifies the NPMDC data in collaboration with the state or territory health authority that supplied the data.
 State and territory health authorities retain ownership of the jurisdictional level data and must approve any jurisdictional level output before it is released.

 NPMDC data are collected annually.
 Data cannot be finalised for a calendar year until all Jurisdictional Mortality Review Committee reports that apply to that period are complete.
 Jurisdictions coordinate and facilitate data collection procedures from service providers and the updating of records.
 Most jurisdictions need at least 12 months lead time to undertake post-mortem investigations, data entry and validation as required after the end of the data collection period.
 NPMDC data for 2018 was requested from states and territories on 26 June 2020 for submission to the AIHW by 14 August 2020.
 Data were received from 4 jurisdictions by this date.
-Final and useable data were received from 7 jurisdictions on 21 October 2020.
-Data from NSW for 2018 are not yet available for supply to the NPMDC.
+Final and useable data were received from 8 jurisdictions by 18 December 2020.
 Data suppliers in some jurisdictions have given feedback that a request for data 17 months after the end of the collection period is unachievable as some data (particularly pertaining to PSANZ classification codes and contributory factors) are still waiting to be compiled at this stage.
 The AIHW continues to work on a number of strategies to improve the timeliness of data publication and has a goal of finalising national data and reporting within 2 years after the end of the data collection period.

 The Stillbirths and neonatal deaths in Australia report uses data from the NPMDC and is available on the AIHW website, providing online interactive data displays, supplementary data tables and technical notes at https://www.aihw.gov.au/reports/mothers-babies/stillbirths-and-neonatal-deaths-in-australia.